uknownothingsnow/CircleProgress/README.md

 donut_inner_drawable

-support add a drawable to the center (now supports `VectorDrawable`s)
+support add a drawable/vectorDrawable to the center

 donut_show_text

 show or hide bottom text

 ###Build